Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning

-To preserve a distinction between the generated features of seen classes from that of the unseen classes, we explicitly design an optimization function, which encourages the Generator $G$ to generate seen visual features closer to real seen visual features and generate unseen visual features away from real seen visual features.
-This phenomenon will assist in maintaining a suitable gap between generated seen and unseen features for better classification and reduce the bias towards source classes.
+To preserve a distinction between the generated features of seen classes from that of the unseen classes, we explicitly design an optimization function, which encourages the generator $G$ to generate seen visual features closer to real seen visual features and generate unseen visual features away from real seen visual features.
+This phenomenon will help maintain a suitable gap between generated seen and unseen features for better classification and reduce the bias towards source classes.
 We optimize the following loss for holding discrimination,

-We hypothesize that during testing, using the trained Discriminator $D$ will help to retain the domain distinctive information in the synthesized features.
-Thus, along with the Generator $G$, we extend the discriminative learning to the Discriminator $D$.
+We hypothesize that during testing, using the trained giscriminator $D$ will help to retain the domain distinctive information in the synthesized features.
+Thus, along with the Generator $G$, we extend the discriminative learning to the discriminator $D$.
 In particular, we optimize both $G$ and $D$ with the above loss with the hope to utilize the partial layers of $D$ in test time feature synthesis.